 In that first full season, electronic works composed in the new studio by Dr. Ivey and her students were heard in public concerts here at Peabody, at New York’s Carnegie Recital Hall, and on radio and television.
 Annual concerts have continued since that time, often featuring collaborations with performing musicians, dance, film, and special visuals.
 Works from other studios and by many distinguished guest composers have also been presented.

-Geoffrey Wright established the Computer Music Studio, of which he is director, in 1982.
-In the same year he founded the Computer Music Consort as a professional performance group in residence at Peabody, to expand the already established tradition of presenting high-level musical performances including electronics and multimedia collaborations with diverse artists.
-McGregor Boyle is the technical director of the Computer Music Consort.
-The combined Electronic and Computer Music Studios serve as a working laboratory for music composition and research, and as a center for courses, demonstrations, and public programs.
+The Computer Music Studio was established by Geoff Wright in 1982.
+In the same year he and McGregor Boyle founded the Computer Music Consort as a professional performance group in residence at Peabody, to expand the already established tradition of presenting high-level musical performances including electronics and multimedia collaborations with diverse artists.

 In 1989 the Electronic and Computer Music Studios joined into a single department and inaugurated a new Master of Music degree in Computer Music with specialized tracks in composition, performance/concert production, and research/technology.

-The Prix d’Été competition, established by Walter Summer in 1994 and hosted annually by the Computer Music Department, encourages Peabody graduate and undergraduate composition students to create chamber music that explores new instrumental, vocal, computer and multimedia horizons.
+The Prix d’Été competition, established by Walter Summer in 1994 and continuing to be hosted annually by the Computer Music Department, encourages Peabody graduate and undergraduate composition students to create chamber music that explores new instrumental, vocal, computer and multimedia horizons.